dialogic-godot/documentation/documentation/classes/class_dialogicchoiceevent.md

-Determines what happens if  [condition] is false.
+Determines what happens if   is false.
 Default will use the action set in the settings.

 ---